p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 For many first-time visitors, Shinjuku Station feels harder because the exits are spread across multiple railway companies, underground passages, shopping areas, and redevelopment zones.
 Tokyo Station is large too, but its main bullet train and city-side exits are often easier to understand once you know Marunouchi versus Yaesu.

-Verdict: Choose the Exit Zone Before You Move
+Final Verdict: Choose Your Exit Zone First, Then Move

 The easiest way to use JR Shinjuku Station is not to memorize the whole station map.
 Instead, choose your exit zone first, then follow the yellow signs.